 Immunosuppressive regimens vary.
 Commonly, calcineurin inhibitors are begun immediately after transplantation in doses titrated to minimize toxicity and rejection while maintaining trough blood levels high enough to prevent rejection.
 On the day of transplantation, IV or oral corticosteroids are also given; dose is tapered over the following 12 wk.

 Despite use of immunosuppressants, about 20% of recipients have one or more rejection episodes within the first year after transplantation.
 Most episodes are easily treated with a corticosteroid bolus; however, they contribute to long-term insufficiency, graft failure, or both.
-Signs of rejection vary by type (see see Manifestations of Transplant Rejection by Category).
+Signs of rejection vary by type (see Table 2: Manifestations of Transplant Rejection by Category).

 Rejection can be diagnosed by percutaneous needle biopsy if the diagnosis is unclear clinically.
 Biopsy may also help distinguish antibody-mediated from T-cell–mediated rejection and identify other common causes of graft insufficiency or failure (eg, calcineurin inhibitor toxicity, diabetic or hypertensive nephropathy, polyomavirus type 1 infection).
 Advanced tests that may improve accuracy of rejection diagnosis include measurement of urinary mRNA-encoding mediators of rejection and gene expression profiling of biopsy samples using DNA microarrays.

 Chronic allograft nephropathy refers to graft insufficiency or failure ≥ 3 mo after transplantation.
 Most cases are attributable to one or more of the above causes.
 Some experts believe the term should be reserved to describe graft insufficiency or failure when biopsy shows chronic interstitial fibrosis and tubular atrophy not attributable to any other cause.